gityopie/odoo-addons/web_google_maps/README.md

  - `lat` : an attritube to tell the map the latitude field on the object (mandatory)
  - `lng` : an attritute to tell the map the longitude field on the object (mandatory)
  - `color` : an attribute to modify marker color (optional) any given color will set all markers color.
- - `colors` : work like attribute `color` but more configurable (you can set marker color depends on it's value) this attribute works similar to `colors` of tree view on Odoo 9.0
+ - `colors` : work like attribute `color` but more configurable (you can set marker color depends on it's value) this attribute works   - `library` : an attribute to tell map which map that will be loaded (there are two library `geometry` and `drawing`) similar to `colors` of tree view on Odoo 9.0

 How to create the view?
 Example